Skip to main content

 \begin{equation*} \mathcal{L} \bigl\{ C f(t) \bigr\} = \int_0^\infty e^{-st} C f(t) \,dt = C \int_0^\infty e^{-st} f(t) \,dt = C \mathcal{L} \bigl\{ f(t) \bigr\} . \end{equation*}

 So we can “pull out” a constant out of the transform.
-Similarly we have linearity.
-Since linearity is very important we state it as a theorem.
+Similarly, with addition.
+As linearity is important, we state it as a theorem.

 Exercise 6.1.2.